-The Benefits of Special Needs Dance Classes
+The Benefits Of Dance For Special Needs Students

-Dance can improve flexibility, strength, and motor skills
+- Improvements in flexibility, strength, and motor skills

-An increase in confidence and self-esteem
+- An increase in confidence and self-esteem

-Having an outlet for creativity and imagination
+- An outlet for creativity and imagination

-Dancing Increases Flexibility, Strength and Motor Skills
+2. Flexibility, Strength and Motor Skills

 Motor skills are also improved with dance because it focuses on strength and coordination.
 And as we dance, our posture and balance improve as well.

-A report titled Dance for Special Needs Students: Building Confidence and Motor Skills, by the University of Northern Colorado, stated, “Some of the benefits from physical activity would be strength, endurance, and increased coordination.
+“Some of the benefits from physical activity would be strength, endurance, and increased coordination.
 Motor capabilities such as speediness, steadiness, and flexibility will increase as well.
 Children with physical disabilities will also be able to regain or increase muscle strength and balance while mastering milestones such as bending of the knees while walking, following directions, and hand-eye coordination.”

 A dance class is also a fun and safe environment for them to learn and grow in.
-Odds are everyone around them is learning something new and has not yet mastered any of the skills.
+Odds are everyone is learning something new and has not yet mastered any of the skills.
 Therefore, they are able to bond with other students in the common goal, and as a result, may promote better social and interpersonal skills.

-Dance Offers an Outlet for Creativity and Imagination
+4. An Outlet for Creativity and Imagination

 Dance can be physically, mentally, and emotionally therapeutic.
 Students can leave it all on the dance floor, so to speak.
 When the music comes on, the pain and worry can just leave the room, if only for the time of the class.
 As your body becomes fully immersed in the movement, your mind enjoys a state of euphoria that can leave residual effects long after the music stops.

-What You Need to Know About Offering Special Needs Dance Classes
+How to Offer Special Needs Dance Classes

-How to Get the Word Out About Your Special Needs Dance Classes
+Get the Word Out

 Once you have made the decision to start offering special needs dance classes, it’s time to get the word out.
 You could reach out to local schools, send emails to your current database, and announce it on social media letting everyone know about your new offerings.